NDIS Plan Managers + Support Coordinator

 - Take care of the financial reporting

-- Meet with your prior to your plan expiring tp help you prepare for your Plan Review, including a proposed budget to help you get the plan you need
+- Meet with your prior to your plan expiring to help you prepare for your Plan Review, including a proposed budget to help you get the plan you need

-- Provide you a Welcome Pack in your preferred format
+- Provide you with a Welcome Pack in your preferred format

 - Deliver a participant centred best practice model service

 Your Support Coordinator will support you to understand and implement the funded supports that are outlined and approved in your NDIS Plan as well as link you to services such as your community, mainstream and other government services.
 The main focus of a Support Coordinator is to focus on supporting you to build skills and assistance in directing your life as well as connect you to providers.